 - Market trends and patterns – These can develop over a span of a few days and while studying these closely, you will notice certain patterns of upward and downward curves.
 Find the trend your asset is taking on and ride the wave

 - Manage your risk – Extremely important for every trader to master: “Minimize risk and Maximize returns”.
 Make use of entry orders and stop losses as they are available to you on the platform, this way you will not exceed the available capital in your trading account.

 - Use the technical analysis – Evaluating and studying the stock can be done by using previous prices and patterns of the stock to predict what will happen in the near future of that instrument.
 The Metatrader 4 platform is equipped with a range of technical analysis tools for your convenience, and recently added MetaTrader 5 has even more tools and reports.

 Medium Term is best defined by taking the above into consideration, as well as having most retail traders that prefer to hold their trading positions over one or more days taking advantage of technical situations.

 Traders that keep and hold positions open form long periods of time, these time spans can stretch over months even years, mostly on the study of fundamental factors that are affecting the markets.
-For long term traders generally more capital is required from the onset, as most investors trust their positions need to withstand or ‘ride-out’ a number of market changes during the term that the position is open.
+For long term traders generally a higher trading budget is required from the onset, as most investors trust their positions need to withstand or ‘ride-out’ a number of market changes during the term that the position is open.
 The idea behind long term trading is to build your returns gradually over a period of time.

 Ironically, the time spent on making a long-term buy and hold trade is much less than compared to short/medium-term trades.
 The energy spent on the latter also involves immediate reactions to the markets trends.
 Risk management strategies need to be put in place, here are a few guidelines to keep in mind: